Home » Recipes » Easy Shrimp Boil Recipe Foil Packets

 • Sprinkle it all with some old bay seasoning.

-• Then wrap up the packets and bake in the oven for 30-40 minutes until the shrimp and sausage are cooked through.
+• Then wrap up the packets and bake in the oven for 30-40 minutes until the shrimp and sausage are cooked all the way through.

 There are a few things I do to make it easy for myself.
 If you plan ahead with a shopping trip, most items are easy to prepare within minutes.
 Look for ingredients that are ready to go.